San Diego River: History

 The river has changed its course several times in recorded history.
-Prior to 1821, the San Diego River usually entered San Diego Harbor.
+Prior to 1821, the San Diego River usually entered San Diego Bay.
 In the fall of 1821, however, a flood changed the river channel in one night, and the greater volume of the flow was diverted into what was then known as False Bay (now referred to as Mission Bay), leaving only a small stream still flowing into the harbor (J. C. Hayes 1874).
 This flood was remarkable in that no rain fell along the coast.
 The river was later observed to flow into San Diego Harbor in 1849 and 1856, and the U. S. Coast and Geodetic Survey map of 1859 shows it to be flowing there once again.
-Because of the high deposition rate of the river, which threatened to ruin San Diego Bay as a harbor, the federal government diverted the flow into Mission Bay and built a levee embankment of earth extending from near Old Town to Point Loma in the fall of 1853 (Derby 1853).
+Because of the high deposition rate of the river, which threatened to ruin San Diego Bay as a harbor, the federal government diverted the flow into Mission Bay and built a levee embankment, Derby Dike, of earth extending from near Old Town to Point Loma in the fall of 1853 (Derby 1853).
 Later that year, heavy rains caused the river to change course once again, washing out part of the levee and resuming its old course into the harbor (San Diego Herald 1855).

 The worst flood in this area was in 1862.
 This was part of the Great Flood of 1862, which impacted the entire Western United States, and had a bearing on the Civil War.
 In San Diego, Mission Valley was inundated, and houses in lower Old Town were flooded when severe winds from a sea storm from the south backed the water up from the bay into the river (Pourade 1964:250).
 This flood was very significant because it held its peak for over twenty-four hours.
 In 1876, the levee was reconstructed, and no further diversions into San Diego Bay have occurred.
 Since then, a considerable volume of sediment has been added to the San Diego River delta in Mission Bay from occasional floods.

 In 1935 El Capitan Dam was constructed 27 miles up the San Diego River; this reduced the sediment entering the bay considerably.
 An earlier dam was overtopped in 1916, increasing the floodwaters coming down Mission Valley at the time.
 The Mission Bay and San Diego River jetties were built in 1948, at a time when the shore of the bay was subject to alternating periods of recession and advance.
 By February 1951, the river levees had been connected to the jetties.
 All tidal flow was confined to a new channel.
 Since the river discharges only during flooding, the middle channel was soon completely filled.
 The channels were finished by 1955, after various difficulties were overcome and the jetties were considerably lengthened so that shallow bars would not form in the entrance.